Shafiq-and-Company/boxd-events/README.md

 This minimalist brand kit ensures every pixel serves a purpose while maintaining the highest standards of usability and aesthetic purity.

-## MVP - Lightweight Events App

-BOXD Events is a streamlined platform for discovering and registering for events with integrated payment processing.
-The MVP focuses on core functionality: authentication, event discovery, payment, and confirmation.

 ### Core Features